These terms and conditions govern your use of the website alphaminr.com and its related

 Long-term investments: Equity securities

-— Represents equity and equity-linked securities (such as vested warrants) that make up United's investments in Azul Linhas Aéreas Brasileiras S.A., Archer Aviation Inc., Eve Holding, Inc. and Mesa Air Group, Inc. ("Mesa").
-United concluded that Mesa is a variable interest entity as of March 31, 2025.
+— Represents equity and equity-linked securities (such as vested warrants) that make up United's investments in Azul Linhas Aéreas Brasileiras S.A. ("Azul"), Archer Aviation Inc., Eve Holding, Inc. and Mesa Air Group, Inc. ("Mesa").
+United concluded that Mesa is a variable interest entity as of September 30, 2025.
 United holds a variable interest in Mesa in the form of an approximately

 10